*Updated August 2022

 It is important to limit and control the sourcing strategy from other countries.
 Having no regional production facilities is not an ideal solution when there is a global shutdown related to a pandemic.
 Hence, regionalization is a way to go.

 Create a supply chain that is driven by itself and highly automated.
-It means that using AI technologies is a key in preventing a supply chain crisis from happening in the future.
+It means that using AI technologies is key in preventing a supply chain crisis from happening in the future.

 Despite the rocky path the future of logistics and supply chain management is bright

-The last two years have been challenging to many sectors of our life.
+The last two years have been challenging in many sectors of our life.
 In 2021, in the wake of the COVID-19 pandemic, global supply chain management flow broke down, leading to global shortages, and affecting consumption patterns.
 In early 2020, the COVID-19 pandemic first slowed down the global supply chain flow as manufacturers suspended operations.
 What struck so hard and quickly at the unprecedented logistics disruption was the speed at which a single problem snowballed into a crisis.

 However, many initiatives have been taken in order to optimize logistics and supply chain management.
 For instance, creating more production infrastructures or preparing strategies that aim to rebuild the global supply chain flow.
 Creating modern and regional logistic networks that would survive during the next global disaster is the way forward.
-The crisis, even though being predictable and harmful to a significant amount of industries, might have brought innovative changes that will help us survive any future catastrophes.
+The crisis, even though predictable and harmful to a significant amount of industries, might have brought innovative changes that will help us survive any future catastrophes.